mkurzydlowski/ewp-specs-api-omobility-cnr/README.md

 `<max-mobility-ids>` items).
 These are the Mobility objects which have been recently updated (or created) on the caller's side.
-Please note, that the sending institution SHOULD send this notification to you even when it is *you* who actually initiated the update (via the Outgoing Mobility Remote Update API).
+Please note, that the sending institution SHOULD send this notification to you even when it is *you* who actually initiated the update (e.g. via the `update` endpoint of Outgoing Mobilities API).

-This parameter is *repeatable*, so the request MAY contain multiple occurrences of it (which may as well often happen, e.g. when nominations are created in bulk).
+This parameter is *repeatable*, so the request MAY contain multiple occurrences of it.
 The server SHOULD process all of them.
 Server implementers provide their own chosen value of `<max-mobility-ids>` via their manifest entry (see [manifest-entry.xsd](manifest-entry.xsd)).
 Clients SHOULD parse this value (or assume it's equal to `1`).

 Permissions